michaelpoernomo/kelas-komputer-pelita/README.md

 # Single-page Application created with React and Firebase

 This is a starter project to build a single-page application with react and firebase.
-This project was once developed to share teaching materials and assignments in an online teaching computer class.
+This project was once developed to share teaching materials and assignments in an online teaching class.

 ##### Webpages